-It is usual to need to store application state on a per symbol basis e.g. calculated values, pointer/references to other application objects etc.
+It is usual to need to store application state on a per symbol basis e.g. calculated values, pointer/ references to other application objects etc.

-It is very inefficient to do this by obtaining the symbol from each received message and then using a map to retrieve the state for that symbol.
+Note It is very inefficient to do this by obtaining the symbol from each received message and then using a map to retrieve the state for that symbol.

 OpenMAMA and OpenMAMDA provide an alternative mechanism for storing state though closures.
-A closure is a user-defined void pointer and is associated with a particular symbol.
+A closure is a reference to the base object and is associated with a particular symbol.